PERTS/docs/r_best_practices.md

 `library()` is annoying because

 * It obscures the fact that all installed packages are already available (you don't need to call `library()` to use them!
 Restart R and run `dplyr::summarise`; if it's installed, you'll see it).
-* It's hard to trace where a given variable in your script is defined because functions defined in packages have no obvious naming pattern that shows what package they came from, you have to just be familiar with the contents of each package being called with `library()`.
+* It's hard to trace or discover where a given variable in your script is defined because functions defined in packages have no obvious naming pattern that shows what package they came from, you have to just be familiar with the contents of each package being called with `library()`.
 * Namespace collisions, as above.

 ### Best practice